fwd/nano-js/README.md

 <script src="https://dev.nano.to/pay.js"></script>
 ```

-> This tools is not for keeping secrets from the public.
+> **This tools is not for keeping secrets from the public.
 It was created to make it easier for users to support you.
-Anyone can bypass paywalls with some tinkering.
+Anyone can bypass paywalls with some tinkering.**

-### Paywall
+### Nano Paywall

 ```html
 <script>